 Meanwhile, Zhongnanhai’s poobahs began to sweat.
 The global economy was plunging into the worst recession since the 1930s.
 China responded hastily with an outsized stimulus package that boosted confidence, but was insufficient to create jobs for both the laid-off workers and the millions of college graduates and young migrant workers who had flocked to urban job markets every year for decades.
 Early in 2009, Chinese officials were openly worrying about maintaining social stability in the Chinese countryside.

-The economy in 2009 was indeed shaky by Chinese standards, if not in comparison to the rest
+The economy in 2009 was indeed shaky by Chinese standards, if not in comparison to the rest of the world.
+China’s real GDP growth slowed to single digits -- the lowest it had been in nearly a decade.
+Accordingly, the China bears rose from hibernation to

 - Full website and iPad access